Matt Nieto

-Matthew Evan Nieto (born November 5, 1992) is an American professional ice hockey left winger for the Colorado Avalanche of the National Hockey League (NHL).
-He previously played for the San Jose Sharks.
+Matthew Evan Nieto (born November 5, 1992) is an American professional ice hockey left winger who is currently an unrestricted free agent.
+He most recently played for the Wilkes-Barre/Scranton Penguins in the American Hockey League (AHL) while under contract to the Pittsburgh Penguins of the National Hockey League (NHL).
+He previously played two separate stints each for the San Jose Sharks and the Colorado Avalanche.
 He was drafted by the Sharks in the second round, 47th overall, of the 2011 NHL Entry Draft.

 Early life and career

 Nieto is of Mexican-American descent.
 Nieto's father, Jesse, is a longshoreman, while his mother, Mary, is a Nordstrom makeup artist.

 Nieto grew up in Long Beach, California, in a dangerous neighborhood; his mother had stated: "There were drive-by shootings.
 He jokes about it, that Snoop Dogg lived around the corner.
 It's true, but Matt wasn't born then."

 When he was two years old, Nieto became interested in skating, particularly rollerblading, when he saw his sister skating in the family's house.
 His grandfather later bought him a hockey stick, and when he was three Nieto began playing roller hockey at the YMCA.
 As a youth, he played in the 2004 and 2005 Quebec International Pee-Wee Hockey Tournaments with the Los Angeles Hockey Club minor ice hockey team, and was teammates with Emerson Etem and Rocco Grimaldi.

-Nieto has a sister with Down syndrome and autism and his mother is battling advanced breast cancer.
+Nieto has a sister with Down syndrome and autism and his mother has battled advanced breast cancer.